mdjermanovic/eslint-plugin-react/README.md

 module.exports = [
   …
-  reactPlugin.configs['flat/recommended'], // This is not a plugin object, but a shareable config object …
+  reactPlugin.configs.flat.recommended, // This is not a plugin object, but a shareable config object …
 ];
 ```